This post may contain affiliate links. Please read my disclosure policy.

-A cool, refreshing tequila lime mojitarita is the love child of a mojito and a margarita!
+A cool, refreshing tequila lime mojitarita cocktail is the love child of a mojito and a margarita!

 The best time to make a tequila lime mojitarita is:

 - When you’re craving a cold, refreshing adult drink.

 - When you can’t decide between indulging in a rum-based mojito, with its tangy taste of lime and intense aroma of fresh mint, or drinking a classic margarita — also nice and full of lime flavor, only made with tequila.

 If you haven’t already guessed, it is a blend of two of the best summery tequila cocktails, especially those mixed with tequila and lime juice: